ares-ns/nmap-multithreading/README.md

 Launch multithreading nmap' scans

 ## Notes

-It requires Nmap version > 7.81; to install it, I suggest to use:
+It requires Nmap and I suggest to use version > 7.81.

+To install it:

 ``` shell
 sudo snap install nmap      # most recent version is 7.92